 Sunset Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 As is often the case in a small town, Sunset Beach doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Sunset Beach is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.